Nuitka/Nuitka-Action/README.md

 ## Current Limitations

-- Not enough examples yet that demonstrate how to use this action in practice.
+- There are not enough examples yet that demonstrate how to use this action in practice.
   Please help proving them.
+But everything that's possible with **Nuitka** should work just fine doing it in a workflow with this Action.

-# Common traps
+## Common traps

 - Uploading artifacts should make sure `include-hidden-files` is present or else incomplete folders will be copied in case of `.libs` folders.